johnoos/joco-music-theory-repo-doc/_includes/91-git-commands-per-use-case.md

 ### Use case 4: Commit local project changes and push to 'origin' github repository
 In a CLI window:
    * git remote add origin <url> [establishes the link to github repo]
    * git remote -v [verifies link]
    * git add . [or git add README.md etc] [marks all for local commit]
-   * git commit -m “first commit” [commits on client]
+   * git commit -m “description of changes” [commits on client]
    * git push origin master [syncs commit with remote repo]